Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 11. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains.

-**NOTE: make sure not to over dry the beads.
+**NOTE: Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.**

 12. Remove the Amplicon PCR plate from the magnetic stand.
 Using a multichannel pipette, add 52.5 μl RSB to each well of the Amplicon PCR plate.